-If you or someone you love was injured in a loader accident, you should contact a New York construction accident attorney immediately.
+If you or someone you love was injured in a loader accident, you should contact a New York heavy machinery accident attorney immediately.
 Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has more than 50 years of experience providing legal guidance to injured New York workers in workers’ compensation claims, third-party injury claims, and product liability claims.
 We can assess the details of your case and advocate for full compensation from the negligent party who injured you.
 Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 and get started on your claim today.

 The laborer fell three stories from a defective scaffold and suffered comminuted fractures of his left calcaneus, osteomyelitis in the left heel and a painful neuroma in his foot.